May Pang: "Lost Weekend"

 In mid-1973, Pang was working on the recording of Lennon's Mind Games album.
-Lennon and Ono were having marital problems and Ono suggested to Pang that she become Lennon's companion.
-Ono explained that she and Lennon were not getting along, had been arguing and were growing apart, and said that Lennon would start seeing other women.
+Lennon and Ono were having marital problems, and Ono suggested to Pang that she become Lennon's companion.
+Ono explained that she and Lennon were not getting along, they had been arguing and were growing apart, and that Lennon would start seeing other women.
 She pointed out that Lennon had said he found Pang sexually attractive.
-Pang replied that she could never start a relationship with Lennon, as he was her employer and married.
+Pang replied that she could never start a relationship with Lennon as he was her employer and married.
 Ono ignored Pang's protests and said that she would arrange everything.
 Ono later confirmed this conversation in an interview.

-At the time Lennon had his 18-month relationship with Pang, he was in a period of his life that he would later refer to as his "Lost Weekend", in reference to the film and novel of the same title.
+At the time Lennon had his 18-month relationship with Pang, he was in a period of his life that he later referred to as his "Lost Weekend", in reference to the film and novel of the same title.

 In October 1973, Lennon and Pang left New York for Los Angeles to promote Mind Games, and decided to stay for a while, living at lawyer Harold Seider's apartment for a couple of days and then Lou Adler's house.
 While there, Lennon was inspired to embark on two recording projects: to make an album of the old rock 'n' roll songs that inspired him to become a musician, and to produce another artist.
 In December 1973, Lennon collaborated with Phil Spector to record the oldies album Rock 'n' Roll.
-The alcohol-fueled recording sessions became legendary.
-Every musician in L.A. wanted to participate, but soon Lennon's drinking and Spector's erratic behavior (which included his firing a gun in the studio control room) caused the sessions to break down.
+Lennon's drinking and Spector's erratic behavior (which included his firing a gun in the studio control room) caused the sessions to break down.
 Then Spector, who claimed to have been in a car accident, took the session tapes and became unreachable.